yotammanor/kikar-hamedina/README.md

 To insert initial data into the db, do as follows:

+``python manage.py loaddata data_fixture_persons.json``

-``python manage.py loaddata data_fixture_facebook_feeds.json`` - Note that the ``core_*`` tables in the db need to be truncated first.
+``python manage.py loaddata data_fixture_facebook_feeds.json``

+``python manage.py fetchfeedproperties``

-``python manage.py fetchfeed --initial``
+``python manage.py fetchfeedstatuses --initial``

 The first command will insert to db data from a pre-created list of parties, persons, feeds, and tags.
 The second command will fetch statuses for all feeds in data.
-Tag initial sets the request to 1000 messages per feed (as opposed to default of 20), so it might take a while to finish. *Note: Default numner of messages is set within fetchfeed.py command, see file for exact value.
+Tag initial sets the request to 1000 messages per feed (as opposed to default of 20), so it might take a while to finish. *Note: Default number of messages is set within fetchfeedstatuses.py command, see file for exact value.

-You can also run: ``python manage.py fetchfeed {feed_id} [--initial]`` to download a single feed.
+You can also run: ``python manage.py fetchfeedstatuses {feed_id} [--initial]`` to download a single feed.